 Little Man Ice Cream

-Another ice cream spot on the list is the iconic Little Man Ice Cream.
-You can’t miss the 28 foot tall cream can where you order your ice cream.
-New fresh and seasonal flavors are constantly changing (choose a back-up flavor while you are waiting, because they can change even when you are in line).
+After a long bike ride on the Cherry Creek Trail, we made our way over to one of Denver’s favorite ice cream shops.
+You can’t miss the 28-foot tall cream can where you order your ice cream.
+New fresh and seasonal flavors constantly change (choose a backup flavor while waiting because they can change even when you are in line).
 Outdoor seating includes a slide for the kids to play while you enjoy the Denver sunshine.

 Ok, you might not be able to eat here, but it’s a fun place for a sugar fix.

-I have a little habit of checking packages to see where things were made because I love to buy local.
+I have a little habit of checking packages to see where things are made because I love to shop locally.
 Why travel to Colorado to buy something from New York?
 When my husband and I made a trip here right before moving the family out, we grabbed a bar of Hammond’s chocolate to take something “Colorado” home to the kids.
 Not only are Hammond’s candies made right in Denver, but you can take a FREE tour of the factory.

 The tour starts every half hour (reservations are not required) and ends with a free sample of their candy.

-I must have been living under a rock, because it’s no where close to a local place.
+I must have been living under a rock because it’s nowhere close to a local place.
 We first came across Rocket Fizz on Pearl Street Mall in Boulder, where I thought we discovered a cute local spot.
 Then we found one in Estes Park, then in Denver.
-Then it must be a regional place then?
+Then it must be a regional place?

 Whether you are with the kids or it’s a stop just for the grown-ups, don’t miss these sweet treats when planning where to eat in Denver.